I’m very proud to be the patron of this exciting folk festival - “Sam Kelly”

 Sarah Smith is a singer songwriter, her songs are heartfelt, reflecting nature, life and hope.
 Bob Stilwell is accompanying on guitar.
 Bob is a Norwich based singer song-writer and guitarist who performs in Norfolk and East Anglia.
 He collaborates with and accompanies musicians whose material moves him, such Sarah Smith and Nathan Lisgo and Christina Nelson.
 He plays in a range of genres from contemporary folk, blues to jazz and fusion,

-• Sessioneers
+• ShuQroots

 • Simon Squibb